OUR MISSION

 The gap in the number of chemicals developed and the number banned by Federal Regulations:

-There are 86,718 chemicals in commercial use today in the U.S. and over 900,000 chemicals used since the 1930s (still in existing buildings).
+There are 86,718 chemicals in commercial use today in the U.S. and over 1,200,000 chemicals used since the 1930s.
 There are 3,689 chemicals typically found outdoors that are prohibited by Federal Statutes (Clean Air, Clean Water, CERCLA and RCRA), with individual chemicals added to the list monthly.

-ChemClarity developed a list of hazardous indoor chemicals included in the NIOSH Pocket Guide, Clean Air Act, and other non-governmental hazard lists, to aid in decision making about which products would reduce health issues if removed.
+ChemClarity aggregated the chemical databases from the CDC and EPA to aid in decision making about which products would reduce health issues if removed.

 What differentiates ChemClarity?

-Our goal is to eliminate the sources of chemicals, rather than increasing ventilation.
+Our goal is to eliminate the sources of chemicals, to remove them quickly from patients & buildings.

-ChemClarity helps identify chemicals in a building that cause chronic (exposure over time) and acute (significant exposure at once) illnesses.
+ChemClarity helps identify chemicals that cause chronic and acute illnesses.

 THE CHEMCLARITY SOLUTION

-ChemClarity increases “chemical literacy” in the real estate and medical communities with an intuitive diagnostic tool and resources, enabling them to recognize chemical related illnesses and address them effectively in patients and buildings.
+ChemClarity increases “chemical literacy” in the real estate and medical communities with an intuitive diagnostic tool, enabling them to recognize chemical related illnesses and address them effectively in patients and buildings.

 ChemClarity and its Strategic Partners are improving the recognition of symptoms and access to testing for buildings and patients.

-ChemClarity provides an intuitive Risk Management Tool to lead non-scientists through a series of questions about their building and occupants to derive a list of potential chemical causes of health issues.
+ChemClarity provides an AI-driven Diagnostic Assistant to lead non-scientists through a series of questions about their building and health to derive a list of potential chemical causes of health issues.